" Woden" - Wood Fired Kiln - The bLog!

 If you are interested in getting involved please send Bill an email and he will add you to his list of contacts.
 You will get alerts about special dates and also the details of how to book space in the kiln.
 Bill will also send you a link to a Google Map showing the "secret" location of the kiln.

-If you want to come along with some pots and help fire them then check the next line to see the dates.
+If you want to come along with some pots and help fire them then check below to see the dates.

 Each firing has a separate page as an archive,